Touch me and see

 Mark 9:23-24 (NAB)

-Faith is knowing that everything is in God’s hands, and even when things seem to be getting worse, and our faith is weakening, it’s okay to come honestly to Jesus and say,
+Faith is knowing that everything is in God’s hands, even when things seem to be getting worse.
+As our faith weakens, it’s okay to come honestly to Jesus and say,

 “Lord, help me in my unbelief.”

 Those were the words of the father of a demon possessed boy.
 He barely had faith to believe that his son could be delivered, but He came to the right person.
-Every miracle begins by coming to Jesus, even when our faith is weak.
+Every miracle begins by coming to the right person, who is Jesus.

-When the father of that boy heard Jesus say, “anything is possible to the one who has faith”, he figured that excluded him.
-He had very little hope, but he had a whole lot of honesty, when he said to Jesus, “Help me in my unbelief.”
+When the father of that boy heard Jesus say, “anything is possible to the one who believes”, he figured that excluded him.
+He had very little hope, but a lot of honesty, when he said to Jesus, “Help me in my unbelief.”

-There’s no doubt that God responds to great faith, but He also responds to great honesty.
+There’s no doubt that the Lord responds to great faith, but He also responds to great honesty.
 Jesus was touched by that desperate father’s honest plea, “Help me in my unbelief, Lord.”
-God desires an intimate relationship with us, and intimacy requires honesty.
+Jesus is looking for an intimate relationship with us, and intimacy requires honesty.
 Scripture shows us that God loves a heart open to Him in truthfulness.

 Jesus wanted to help those who were struggling to believe that He had truly risen on that third day.
-He made an effort to convince His disciples that He was risen in body, and wasn’t merely a ghost or a spirit.
-He removed their doubts, by asking for something to eat, and eating food in front of them.
-Then He showed them His scars and His wounded side.
+He made an effort to convince His disciples that His body was risen, and He wasn’t merely a ghost or a spirit.
+He asked for something to eat and ate food in front of them.
+He showed them His scars and His wounded side.

 “It is I, myself.
 Touch me and see; a ghost does not have flesh and bones, as you see I have.”